freak532486/ShapeCorners/README.md

 Fork of https://github.com/khanhas/ShapeCorners which is a fork of https://sourceforge.net/projects/shapecorners/.

 This fork adds the `SquareOnFullscreen`-Option with a whooping 10 lines of code.
+Also it is now possible to darken the cut out part of a window corner by a certain amount.
+This will make the round corners almost indistinguishable from window shadows (you can still see it when you look reaaallly closely).

 ### Features:
 - Customizable via config file